 You can be sure your hard work is worth it.
 Each course and program is designed to prepare you for work in your field up to the modern industry standard.
 SNHU's instructors have real-world experience in their fields and are trained to help students reach success.

 SNHU also has extensive career services with teams of advisors dedicated to helping make your next step possible: You could find internships and job opportunities through connections made while still in school.

 Southern New Hampshire University was founded as a business school in 1932.
-Since then, over 100,000 alumni around the world have chosen SNHU for their degrees.
+Since then, our alumni network has grown to over 100,000 alumni around the world.

 Yes, business classes can definitely be taken online.
 Just as you would read textbooks and discuss topics in class, the same can be done through an online platform.
 The added benefit is the additional flexibility to complete your degree on your schedule.

 To take your business classes online at Southern New Hampshire University, you would need access to a desktop, laptop or other device you're able to work on, as well as access to the internet.
 Both are necessary, since assignments, discussions and grades are all located in our online environment.
 Plus, since so much business today is done through the use of technology, the use of the online platform can help you get more familiar with what's happening in the workplace.

 With SNHU's online programs, you'll still have contact with instructors and advisors without the challenge of commuting.
 Classes have no set meeting time, so you can make your own schedule.
 You'll also have access to tutors, the writing center and technology assistance to help your experience work best for you.

 Do you need a BS in business to get an MBA?